ironsheep/P2-RPi-IoT-gateway/SETUP-EMAIL.md

 Twilio SendGrid requires customers to enable Two-factor authentication (2FA).
 You can enable 2FA with SMS (direct texting your mobile device) or by using the [Authy](https://authy.com/) app.
 See the [2FA section of our authentication documentation](https://docs.sendgrid.com/ui/account-and-settings/two-factor-authentication) for instructions.

+### Complete Domain or Single Sender Authentication.

+I use Create a "from sender" form of authentication to set up my account.
+After selecting this form of authentication you fill out the form.
+Press submit and then you'll be sent an email which you the click on the link in the verify email.

+When you fill in the form you specified a From Email Address.
+Take note of it as you will be asked to enter this email address into the Daemon **config.ini** in a later step.

-### Create and store a SendGrid API key
+### Create a SendGrid API key
 Unlike a username and password — credentials that allow access to your full account — an API key is authorized to perform a limited scope of actions.
 If your API key is compromised, you can also cycle it (delete and create another) without changing your other account credentials.

+**NOTE** this key must be created with **Mail Send > Full Access permissions** or this Daemon won't be able to send email.

-Visit our [API Key documentation](https://docs.sendgrid.com/ui/account-and-settings/api-keys) for instructions on creating an API key, ignore the storing your key sections we don't care about this aspect.
+Visit the SendGrid [API Key documentation](https://docs.sendgrid.com/ui/account-and-settings/api-keys) for instructions on creating an API key, ignore the storing your key sections we don't care about this aspect.

 **WARNING Be real careful here!** *you have can only copy your API Key while the page showing your key is open.
 If you close this page without copying it you will have to generate a new key!*